-The holder must undertake one environmental audit and submit the Environmental Audit Report to the Competent Authority within three months after completion of the construction phase.
+Audit Report must be submitted to the Competent Authority within three months after completion of the construction phase.

 The holder must, within 7 days of the submission of each of the above-mentioned reports to the Competent Authority, notify all potential and registered I&APs of the submission and make the report available to anyone on request and on a publicly accessible website (if applicable).